taoliujun/json-beautiful-render/CONTRIBUTING.md

 ## 2. pull request

+> **Note:** Before creating a pull request, run 'npm run test' to make sure the unit test is running correctly.

 - The pull request should be created with a full description of the changes made and the reason for the changes.
 - The check pull request Action should be passed before the owner merges it.